 Sea urchins are covered in sharp spines coated with venom.
 If you step on an urchin, the spines will probably break off and lodge in your foot, producing a painful wound.
-If the spines aren’t removed completely, the wound can become inflamed, leading to a rash and muscle and joint pain.
+If the spines aren’t removed completely, the wound can become inflamed, leading to a rash along with muscle and joint pain.

-Shuffle, don’t step.
+Shuffle, don’t step

 If you’re walking in shallow water, shuffling your feet can help you avoid stepping directly on an animal.
 The animal might also feel you coming and get out of the way.

-Don’t touch marine animals.
+Don’t touch marine animals

-Be careful where you put your hands.
+Be careful where you put your hands